chaunceygardiner/weewx-xtide/README.md

    sudo apt install xtide-data-nonfree
    ```

 1. Create the file /etc/xtide.conf with the location of harmonic data.
+As root, use your favorite editor to create the /etc/xtide.conf file with the following contents:
    ```
-   sudo echo /usr/share/xtide > /etc/xtide.conf
+   /usr/share/xtide
    ```

 1. Verify xtide works by running the following as the user that weewx runs under: